-Many believe to have a clinically valid audiometric test; it must occur in a sound booth.
+Many believe to have a clinically valid audiometric test, it must occur in a sound booth.
 They believe it is necessary to eliminate any background noise and possible distractions that could lead to inaccurate test results.
-However, recent advances in audiometric technology are enabling a shift to test outside of the booth.
+However, recent advances in audiometric technology are enabling a shift to testing outside of the booth.
 This shift is being widely embraced by both hearing healthcare professionals and patients alike.

 Patient Experience: Some patients feel claustrophobic and uncomfortable while seated in a small, soundproof audiometric booth.
 An anxious patient may not provide optimal results because they are worried or preoccupied.

 “If I feel that my patient is struggling during the testing session, I’m going to do my utmost to make them as comfortable as possible.
 I might opt to use web-based SHOEBOX, which is an audiometer optimized for use outside of a sound booth so that I can continue to be in the same room as that person to provide them additional encouragement and support,” explained Renée Lefrançois, Director of Audiology at SHOEBOX.

 Additionally, the mobility constraints of a sound booth may be problematic for patients that require assistance.
 To achieve effective sound blockage from the outside, many double-walled sound booths have a door ledge or series of ledges that can be hazardous.
 A typical sound booth floor area is approximately 8 square feet or less.
 Maneuvering can be a concern for some patients with a disability, especially with the added requirement of a wheelchair or walker.

 Increased Efficiency: SHOEBOX makes it easy to perform hearing testing and screening that can power a wide range of processes.
 These workflows can include fully remote screening, mobile diagnostic testing, and automated basic testing.
 Using SHOEBOX’s pre-screening products can help determine who to prioritize and ensure a full diagnostic test only for those who need it.